-Dohny Jep new EP ‘Smile, It Might Never due for release February 26th via Favour The Brave Records.
+Alt-rock four-piece Dohny Jep release explosive new EP ‘Smile, It Might Never Happen’

-After playing just one show together as a band, they had tours planned throughout 2020 to coincide with the July release of their debut album L.U,S,T, but as the Coronavirus put a halt to any plans of playing their new material live, they headed back to the studio to record more new music.
-‘Smile, It Might Never Happen’ was a product of these recording sessions.
+After playing just one show together as a band, they had tours planned throughout 2020 to coincide with the release of their debut album, but as the Coronavirus put a halt to any plans of playing their new material live, they headed back to the studio to record more new music.
+A product of this recording session is their fantastic upcoming EP ‘Smile, It Might Never Happen’, due for release February 26th 2021 via Favour The Brave Records.

 Dohny Jep – L.U.S.T